TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_icssg.md

 - Open the ICSSG instance in the sysconfig, and select the ICSSG instance as ICSSG1.
 - Both of the instances have to be setup as shown above in the MAC configuration.
-- Unlike shown in the image, set the QoS level to 3 for layer 2 use cases.
+- Unlike what is shown in the image, set the QoS level to 3 for layer 2 use cases.
 - Ensure to check the option "Enable MDIO MDC Config".
-- The system configuration of the ICSSG instance have to be configured as shown below.
+- The system configuration of the ICSSG instance has to be configured as shown below.
   \imageStyle{icssg_switch_sysconfig.png,width:35%}
   \image html icssg_switch_sysconfig.png ICSSG SWITCH MODE configuration.